karangattu/alma-bridge-newt-crosser/README.md

 ## How to Play

-- **Objective:** Guide the newt from the bottom of the screen, across the road, to the safety of the forest at the top.
-Avoid getting hit by vehicles!
+- Objective: Get the newt from the bottom to the top without getting hit.
-- **Controls:**
+- Controls:
-  - **Keyboard:** Use the Arrow Keys to move up, down, left, or right.
-Press Enter to restart after a game over.
+  - Keyboard: Arrow keys to move.
+P to pause/resume.
+Enter to restart after Game Over.
-  - **Touch/Swipe:** On mobile, swipe in any direction to move.
-You can also use the on-screen arrow buttons.
+  - Mobile: Swipe to move, or tap the on‑screen arrow buttons.
+Tap ▶ in the top‑left to pause/resume.
-  - **Restart:** Tap the screen or press Enter when the game is over to play again.
+  - Restart: Tap the screen or press Enter on Game Over.

-## Scoring
+## Scoring and Lives

+- You start with 3 lives.
+Collisions cost 1 life.
-- Each successful crossing increases your score by 1.
+- Each successful crossing adds +1 to your score.
-- Try to beat your high score!
+- Your best run is saved as High Score in your browser.

+## Tips

+- Watch traffic direction and speed; trucks are slower but longer, motorcycles are quick.
+- You can pause anytime to take a breather.

+## Run locally

+Just open `index.html` in a modern browser.
+If the canvas doesn’t size correctly, try resizing the window.

 ## About

 To learn more about the plight of the newts crossing Alma Bridge Road, visit [bioblitz.club/newts](http://bioblitz.club/newts).